tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 end
 ```

 Our `do_something/1` function is similar when the number of bottles is between 1 and 99 - we take a bottle down and pass it around.
 When we are on the last bottle we take "it" down instead of "one."
-The two function calls are so similar that we could probably find a way to handle them in the same function if we wanted.

 Our final match for `do_something/1` is what to do when we run out of our beverage.
 In the song, the verse is normally about going to the store and buy some more.
 In our case, we will ask José, the alchemist that brought us the joyful Elixir language, to brew up some more of our elixirs of joy (fortunately, the attempt at cleverness stops here).

-While the function name isn't particularly helpful and we have some potential duplication, I think this ends up being straightforward to follow.
-Let's go back to _99 Bottles of OOP_ to help us evaluate this idea.
+While the function name isn't particularly helpful and we have some potential duplication between the `number` and `1` cases, I think this ends up being straightforward to follow.
+Let's go back to _99 Bottles of OOP_ to help us evaluate this claim.

 ## Concrete or Abstract

 The book describes code as being on a concrete-abstract spectrum.
 On the concrete side, code is generally easier to understand, but harder to change.
-On the other side, abstract code is generally more difficult to understand, with the intention of being easier to change.
+On the other side, abstract code is generally more difficult to understand, but (intended to be) easier to change.

-The book posits that when learning how to program we often start out writing code the skews on the concrete side of things.
+The book posits that when learning how to program we often start out writing concrete code.
 Over time, we often move towards writing abstract code by default.
-While being able to write code that is changeable often proves to be valuable, the book points out that it doesn't always make sense to start there.
+While being able to write changeable code provides value, the book points out that it doesn't always make sense to start there.

 > Unfortunately, abstractions are hard, and even with the best of intentions, it’s easy to get them wrong.
 Well-meaning programmers tend to over-anticipate abstractions, inferring them prematurely from incomplete information.
 Early abstractions are often not quite right, and therefore they create a catch-22.
 You can’t create the right abstraction until you fully understand the code, but the existence of the wrong abstraction may prevent you from ever doing so.
 This suggests that you should not reach for abstractions, but instead, you should resist them until they absolutely insist upon being created.

 The idea of waiting to abstract until it "insists" upon being created has struck me.
-It's often tempting to "clean up" code you are writing and seek out abstractions.
+It's often tempting to "clean up" the code you are writing and seek out abstractions.
 In my solution, I attempted to do so with the `beverage/1` and `do_something/1` functions.
 While I can cite the [rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)#:~:text=Rule%20of%20three%20(%22Three%20strikes,be%20refactored%20to%20avoid%20duplication.) (refactor when you do something three times), if I'm being honest I extracted those functions at the first sign of duplication.

 The cost of abstractions is code that is generally more difficult to follow for the benefit of being easier to change.
 The inversion of this is that the benefit of concrete code is that it's easier to follow at the cost of being more difficult to change.
-Because we don't have a need to change the song, let's focus on how to decide if our code is more understandable.
+Because we don't have any requirements to change the song, let's focus on how to decide if our code is understandable.

 ## What is the code doing

 > Code is easy to understand when it clearly reflects the problem it’s solving, and thus openly exposes that problem’s domain.
 > -- 99 Bottles of OOP

-One way to help identify where your code falls on this spectrum is to see if a surface-level review of the code can reveal what problem the code is meant to solve.
+One way to help identify where your code falls on this spectrum is to see if a surface-level reading of the code can reveal what problem it is meant to solve.
 In the book, the authors ask questions intended to reveal if you can easily see how similar or different code paths would be.
 When code is abstract, you often "hide" variations in your abstractions.
 As a result, more abstract code will often be more difficult to, at a glance, identify obvious code path variations.
-For the 99 Bottles problem, below are some questions the authors suggest asking to evaluate your solution.
+Below are some questions the authors suggest asking to evaluate the understandability of a solution to the 99 Bottles problem.

 1. How many verse variants are there?
 1. Which verses are most alike?
 In what way?